Mirrored-self misidentification: Comorbidities

 Patients with mirrored-self misidentification may have other delusional misidentification syndromes (DMS) as comorbidities, including Capgras delusion, Fregoli delusion, Cotard delusion, reduplicative paramnesia, unilateral neglect, and thought insertion.
 Phantom border delusional misidentification symptom, or the belief that someone else is living in one's home, is also common among mirrored-self misidentification patients because the patient misidentifies one's mirror reflection to be another person.
 Comorbidities can be hard to record because the typical patient has Alzheimer's disease or other forms of dementia that make it difficult to separate various existing conditions.

 Treatment

 There is no explicit treatment for mirrored-self misidentification.
 However, cognitive-behavioral therapy is typically used as a treatment for many different types of delusions.
 Individual therapy is best suited to treat the patient's unique delusions.
-Antipsychotics may be used to treat delusions but they have somewhat limited success.
+Antipsychotics may be used to treat delusions; however, they have somewhat limited success.